castle/Castle-Auth-Tree-Nodes/README.md

 ### Before you begin

 1. Create a [Castle account](https://dashboard.castle.io/signup/new)
 2. Once you're signed in, go the the [Dashboard Settings page](https://dashboard.castle.io/settings/general) to configure the Castle Service with the APP ID and API Secret.
-Please not your Castle environment - you should use the "Sandbox" environment only for non-production use.
+Please note your Castle environment - the "Sandbox" one is only suggested for non-production usage.
 3. We highly suggest you host our JS script yourself, otherwise it might get blocked by ad-blockers.

 ### Castle Service